aschern/semeval2020_task11/README.md

     ```bash
     python -m span_identification --config configs/si_config.yml --do_predict
     ```
-5. Create the submission file `output_file`.
+5. Create the submission file `output_file` in the `result` folder.
 It will obtain spans from the result files with the token labeling specified in `predicted_labels_files`.
 At the aggregation stage, the span prediction results are simply joined.
     ```bash
     python -m span_identification --config configs/si_config.yml --create_submission_file
     ```
-6. In case you have the correct markup in the `test_file`, you can run the evaluation competition script.
+6. In case you have the correct markup in the `test_file` or have gold `--gold_annot_file` (source competition format), you can run the evaluation competition script.
     ```bash
     python -m span_identification --config configs/si_config.yml --do_eval_spans
     ```